rareweave/wasmoon/README.md

 # Wasmoon

+> THIS IS FORK OF ORIGINAL WASMOON, REMOVING ASYNC FUNCTIONALITY AND REPLACING IT WITH EXPLICIT AWAIT THAT BLOCKS LUA EXECUTION.
+MEANT FOR VERY SPECIFIC USAGES WHERE DETERMENISM IS PREFERABLE

 This package aims to provide a way to:

 -   Embed Lua to any Node.js, Deno or Web Application.